nimbleltd/rotoscopeProgress/README.md

 In the end
 ----------
 Combining these two methods I was able to demonstrate that it is possible to rotoscope in the browser.
+Yeah!

 Next:
 -----